Structural Design for Modular Homes/Buildings

 Hinged/folding trusses are also used to overcome the width of the unit/modular.
 The overhang could be hinged and folded back on the top of the unit.
 The roof can also be made of several sections, fabricated on the factory, transported, then assembled on site.

 Some types of the roof for modular homes have double rim joists, 2-1 ¾ x 11 7/ 8 or 2- 1 ¾ x 9 ¼ LVL, at the perimeter of each modular.
-These double rim joist act as a continuous header along the perimeter of each unit/modular and there no need for additional headers unless the load is heavy.
+These double rim joist act as a continuous header along the perimeter of each unit/module and there is no need for additional headers unless the load is heavy.
 In all cases, columns or multiple studs must be provided for the support of the vertical loads.
 In this case, the roof framing most likely is not riding on the wall.
 Trusses or rafters may need opening hangers to transfer their load to the double rim joist.

 If the roof trusses consist of main trusses and cap trusses, the top chord of the lower main trusses must be laterally braced against buckling by: